Correlation Functions in $\textrm{T}\bar{\textrm{T}}$-deformed Theories on the Torus: Saddle-point Evaluation

 We used the values:

 where $T_2=10$ and not $1$, so its transition to $0$ will be clear. $l=100$ such that for the whole range of $r$ the conditions $n=rl^2>>1,nr=(rl)^2>>1$ are satisfied.
 The final result is shown in figure \ref{fig_cor_torus}.
 The correlator decreases and afterward increases, as calculated analytically.
+The minimum depends on $T_2$, as can be seen by comparing $T_2=1$ to $T_2=10$.
+The plane's correlator is also present for comparison.

 $\ttt_{2s}(r)$ is shown in the left part of figure \ref{fig_t2sg1_saddle}.
 At small $r$ the saddle of $\ttt_{2s}(r)$ is the same as $T_2$.
 At $r=2\pi$, there is a transition because the second term in the exponent \eqref{eq_numerical_saddle} becomes relevant.
 Eventually, it controls the large $r$ behavior, taking $\ttt_{2s}(r) \sim r^{-2}$ to zero as predicted by \eqref{eq_saddle_tw_large_r}.